-The State of New York will occasionally instruct campuses to add items (especially new products) to the list of prohibited items if it is determined that they pose a health or fire hazard.
+The State of New York will occasionally instructs campuses to add items (especially when new products are released) to the list of prohibited items if it is determined that they pose a health or fire hazard.
+This is especially true when new products are introduced into the marketplace.
 Residence Life will inform students if this happens.
 At that point, any student in possession of such an item will need to remove it from the premises immediately.